How Do Short Films Make Money? (Tips & Tricks)

 104607192 s

 As an indie filmmaker creating your short films, you’ve probably worn multiple hats.
-You, at minimum, directed your film, probably had to do the lion’s share of producing it (if not produced the whole thing yourself), and might have even shot, edited, wrote, or acted in it, too.
+You, at minimum, directed your film, probably had to do the lion’s share of producing it (if not produced the whole thing yourself), and might have even shot, edited, written, or acted in it, too.

 All of these skills are marketable jobs that you can do on someone else’s movie, and you can use your short film to showcase them to other directors and producers who are looking to hire someone in those positions for their own short films – as long as you did a good job!